-Twelve stocks in the ecoregion are analytically assessed by ICES and were evaluated against harvest rate (HR), maximum sustainable yield (MSY), and precautionary approach (PA) reference points.
+Sixteen stocks in the ecoregion are analytically assessed by ICES and were evaluated against harvest rate (HR), maximum sustainable yield (MSY), and precautionary approach (PA) reference points.
 The status of these stocks has also been assessed relative to safe biological limits, i.e. $F < F{pa}$ and SSB > B{pa} with the exception of capelin, which is assessed and managed on the basis of acoustic measurements and escapement strategy.
 For stock-specific information, see Table A1 in the Annex.

-The most recent status of these stocks relative to safe biological limits is presented in Figures 9 and 10.
-Of these 12 stocks, nine are exploited at rates at or below F{MSY} or HR{MSY} .
-Mean spawning-stock biomass (SSB) of all stocks is above $B{trigger}$, except for Icelandic spring-spawning herring.
-While the fishing mortality and biomass ratios are currently in a desirable condition for many of these stocks, three stocks in the ecoregion have current fishing mortality rates above F{MSY} or HR{MSY} (haddock, golden redfish, and Greenland halibut).
+The most recent status of these stocks relative to safe biological limits is presented in figures 9 and 10.
+Of these 16 stocks, ten are exploited at rates at or below F{MSY} or HR{MSY}.
+Mean spawning-stock biomass (SSB) of all stocks is above B{trigger}, except for Icelandic spring-spawning herring and deep pelagic beaked redfish.
+While the fishing mortality and biomass ratios are currently in a desirable condition for many of these stocks, six stocks in the ecoregion have current fishing mortality rates above F{MSY} or HR{MSY} (Greenland halibut, haddock, golden redfish, deep pelagic beaked redfish, Icelandic spring-spawning herring, and Norwegian spring-spawning herring).

-The stock status relative to F{MSY} or HR{MSY} and MSY B{trigger} for all eight stocks with analytical assessment is shown in Figure 11.
+The stock status relative to F{MSY} or HR{MSY} and MSY B{trigger} for all twelve stocks with analytical assessment is shown in Figure 11.
 For the five gadoid stocks, all are above MSY B{trigger}, but haddock is the only one fished above HR{MSY}.
 Saithe and ling are almost four times MSY B{trigger}, and cod is almost three times MSY B{trigger}.
 Greenland halibut and golden redfish are also above MSY B{trigger} but are fished above F{MSY}.
-The Icelandic spring-spawning herring has the worst status, as SSB is below MSY B{trigger} but is fished below HR{MSY}.
+As one of the pelagic fish, Icelandic spring-spawning herring has the worst status, as SSB is below MSY B{trigger}, while herring and blue whiting are fished above F{MSY}.
+The Norwegian spring-spawning herring, mackerel, and blue whiting are above MSY B{trigger}, while herring and blue whiting are fished above F{MSY}.
+The deep pelagic beaked redfish has the worst status as its SSB is below MSY B{trigger} and is fished at a level more than 12 times higher than F{MSY}.

 Mean fishing mortality for demersal and benthic fish stock groups has shown a declining trend since the mid-1990s (Figure 12).
-Fishing pressures of other species show the same trend and are currently at low values (Figure 12).
+Fishing pressures of other species show the same trend and are currently at low values, except for deep pelagic beaked redfish (Figure 12).
 Trends in biomass of gadoids show biomass indices that are two to three times higher than their lowest observed value.
 The biomass levels for three flatfish species, plaice, lemon sole, and witch, are currently around two times higher than the lowest observed value.
 Biomass of Atlantic wolffish is currently about two times higher than the lowest observed value, whereas the biomass index for spotted wolffish has decreased and is at its lowest level in the time-series.